Vishal73040/BotBrowser/README.md

 </div>

 ---
 ## 📖 What Is BotBrowser?

 BotBrowser delivers identical browser fingerprints across all platforms.
 Run the same profile on Windows, macOS, or Linux — get the exact same fingerprint every time.

-Designed for automation testing, cross-platform compatibility validation, and maintaining consistent browser environments.
+Designed for automation testing, cross-platform compatibility validation, and maintaining consistent browser environments in authorized research and defensive benchmarking settings.
+Review the project [Legal Disclaimer](DISCLAIMER.md) and [Responsible Use Guidelines](RESPONSIBLE_USE.md) before using the software.

 ---